piyushraj2340/TaskFlow_v1.0/README.md

 # update the frontend logic such as : endDate validations and all...
-# edit task with goal not saving goals
+# edit task with goal not saving goals ✅
-# see how the task end date saving date and time
+# see how the task end date saving date and time ✅

-# when I implemented the Iunit of work patter then addtaskwithgoal will be added using the entity...
+# when I implemented the Iunit of work patter then addtaskwithgoal WE will be TRY  added using the entity...
+# ALSO IMPLEMENT THE QUEUE TO HANDEL ALL THE ASYNC TASK LIKE CHANGE THE STRUCTUE IN BULK

-  #TODO PAGE NOW WOKING NOW BUT HAS ISSUE WITH CREATING THE INSTANCE OF THE TASK
+  #TODO PAGE NOW WOKING NOW BUT HAS ISSUE WITH CREATING THE INSTANCE OF THE TASK ✅

-  CREATEING THE MULTIPLE TODO WITH THE SAME DATE
+  CREATEING THE MULTIPLE TODO WITH THE SAME DATE ✅

-  TODO LINK TO TASK IS NOT OPENING SOME 0 IDS
+  TODO LINK TO TASK IS NOT OPENING SOME 0 IDS ✅

   SEARCH GOAL ON THE TASK CREATION WILL NOT HIDE IF OTHER FIELD IS SELECTED

-  PRIORITY TAG APPERS WRONGS
+  PRIORITY TAG APPERS WRONGS ✅

-  STILL NOT GETTIG THE GOAL DETAILS ON EDITING
+  STILL NOT GETTIG THE GOAL DETAILS ON EDITING ✅

-  Add validation in the sp to only active goal is added to the task
+  Add validation in the sp to only active goal is added to the task ✅

-  fix: end time for goal,task,todo at :23:59:59
+  fix: end time for goal,task,todo at :23:59 ✅

  Scheduled move to running.... like planning